Pelham Bay Park: Wildlife sanctuaries

 Thomas Pell Wildlife Sanctuary and the Hunter Island Marine Zoology and Geology Sanctuary consist of a total of 489 acre of marshes and forests within Pelham Bay Park.
 They were created in 1967 as a result to opposition to a planned landfill on the site of the current sanctuaries.
 Much of the forests in these sanctuaries are estimated to be at least three centuries old, dating to colonial times.
 The park also has two nature centers at Orchard Beach and in the southwestern section of the park.

 Thomas Pell Wildlife Sanctuary

 The Thomas Pell Wildlife Sanctuary, named for Thomas Pell, makes up the westerly part of Pelham Bay Park.
-Included within its bounds are Goose Creek Marsh and the saltwater wetlands adjoining the Hutchinson River as well as Goose Island, Split Rock, and the oak–hickory forests in tidal marshes bordering the Split Rock Golf Course.
+Included within its bounds are Goose Creek Marsh, which once formed part of a 5000 acre wetland that covered what is now Co-op City and the southern part of Pelham Bay Park, as well as the saltwater wetlands adjoining the Hutchinson River.
+The sanctuary also includes Goose Island, Split Rock, and the oak–hickory forests in tidal marshes bordering the Split Rock Golf Course.
 The area is home to a variety of wildlife including raccoon, egrets, hawks, and coyotes.